rayahazi/ReactJS-Afternoon-B-2022/04 lesson/README.md

 }
 ```

-## Using map() - with keys:
+## Keys

 - Create the array in the state object
 - call the array directly from the return() function.
-- each value in the array will be presented in a paragraph
+- each value in the array will be presented in a paragraph in the browser.
-- key - each node in the array must have a unique key.
+- Key - each node in the array must have a unique key.
 We can use the index for it.
-- We add the key to the element of HTML.
+- We add the key attribute to the element of HTML .

 ```js
 import React, { Component } from "react";